-The Nantucket Superintendent, Southeast Ecology Assistant or their designee, will monitor weather forecasts on a daily basis.
-In the event that a storm warning is predicted by the National Weather Service, or any other weather warning that could jeopardize public safety within a 24-hour period, the self-escort corridor shall be closed for the duration of the hazard or the start time may be moved one hour later or earlier.
-The self-escort corridor may not reopen until the Nantucket Superintendent, Southeast Ecology Assistant or their designee has given the all clear.
+The Martha's Vineyard Superintendent, Assistant Superintendent, Southeast Ecology Assistant, or their designee, will monitor weather forecasts on a daily basis.
+In the event that a storm warning is predicted by the National Weather Service, or any other weather warning that could jeopardize public safety within a 24-hour period, the selfescort corridor shall be closed for the duration of the hazard or the start time may be moved one hour later or earlier.
+The self-escort corridor may not reopen until the Martha's Vineyard Superintendent, Assistant Superintendent, Southeast Ecology Assistant, or their designee has given the all clear.
 It shall be presented in writing prior to purchasing an OSV sticker that all users shall use the beach at their own risk.
 Exiting escorts will not take place due to unpredicted weather.
 OSV sticker holders shall be informed in writing that a "shelter in place" policy will go into effect until the inclement weather has passed, or scheduled exiting escorts have begun.